juliend2/worst/README.md

 Small, experimental and interpreted programming language on top of PHP.

-It currently has variables, lambdas, basic math and a puts function.
+It currently has variables, loops, lambdas, basic math and a puts function.